tamslo/uyg-docker/README.md

 You can start RStudio with `rstudio-server start` and access it from your browser at http://localhost:8787; sign in with username `uyg-user` and password `1234`.

+_Note: If you are running this on a Mac book with M1 chip, RStudio will not work; please use an R Notebook in Jupyter for running analyses in R instead.
+If you are currently [testing your setup](#test-your-setup), skip this step._

 ### Jupyter

 You can start Jupyter with `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`.
 You can access it at http://localhost:8888; use the token in the URL you see in the shell when starting Jupyter for login.
 You can create Python and R Notebooks.